theupdateframework/taps/tap9.md

 ## Argument 4: There is no practical reason to allow arbitrary switching of signing schemes

-An argument against this proposal is that forcing a signing key to use exactly one signing scheme would require a the `root.json` or delegator to resign metadata authorizing the change of signing schemes.
+An argument against this proposal is that forcing a signing key to use exactly one signing scheme would require the Root role or delegator to re-sign metadata authorizing the change of signing schemes.
 This sounds like an inconvenience or loss of a feature, but this restriction does not degrade the usability of the framework.
 The owner of a key may still chose a signing scheme